CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

  - Subtract your opponent's unused general influence.
  - If the target character is a follower, subtract his controlling character's unused direct influence.
  - Subtract the result of a roll by your opponent.
- - Add any other modifications from special abilities and cards played before the roll .
+ - Add any other modifications from special abilities and cards played before the roll.
  - If you are a Ringwraith and your opponent is a Wizard, or vice versa, subtract five.

 If the modified result is greater than the target's mind, the target character and all of his non-follower cards are discarded.